 Any person diagnosed with any form of psychosis is undergoing a serious change in their emotional and mental functioning, but a diagnosis of psychosis is always associated with a diagnosis of some other physical or mental health condition that is believed to be causing the psychotic state.
 The primary symptoms of psychosis include the experience of hallucinations and delusions.

 Hallucinations are the perception of different types of sensory stimulation when that sensory stimulation does not exist.
 For instance, individuals who suffer from hallucinations will often hear, see, or feel things that are not really present.
-The hallucinations that occur as a result of stimulant use and abuse can occur in any modality but will very often be visual hallucinations or auditory hallucinations.
+The hallucinations that occur as a result of stimulant use and misuse can occur in any modality, but will very often be visual or auditory hallucinations.

 Delusions refer to very rigid and fixed beliefs that are most likely not true.
 In some cases, there may be some truth to delusions, but they become so exaggerated that they are unrealistic.
-For example, somebody with a somatic delusion may actually have some type of physical condition (see below), but the delusion exaggerates any real condition significantly.
+For example, somebody experiencing a delusion may actually have some type of physical condition, but the delusion exaggerates any real condition significantly.